Horsetail Plant

 I have been asked several times if WR Hatfield and his family that lived near Station Camp were related to the Hatfield’s from the well known “Hatfield and McCoy feud”.

 To the best of my knowledge I would have to say yes.
-I have traced his family originally coming from Virginia into Kentucky and then down south on the Big South Fork River into Tennessee and then to the banks of Station Camp Creek where he lays at rest today.
+I have traced his family originally coming from West Virginia into Kentucky and then down south on the Big South Fork River into Tennessee and then to the banks of Station Camp Creek where he lays at rest today.

-WR Hatfield would be my 9th cousin and the Captain William Anderson Hatfield better known as “Devil Anse Hatfield” would be my 8th cousin.
+WR Hatfield would be my 8th cousin and the Captain William Anderson Hatfield better known as “Devil Anse Hatfield” would be my 7th cousin.
 Devil Anse is known as the patriarch of the Hatfield family during the Hatfield and McCoy feud.

 My research also shows Devil Anse Hatfield’s Great Grandfather is a brother to WR Hatfield’s Great Grandfather.